Classification: Monoclonal Antibody

 Less common, but important side effects can include:

-- Eye Concerns: While receiving panitumumab, some patients may develop irritation or damage to the cornea (clear part covers the eyeball) or changes in their eyesight.
-Notify your healthcare team if you develop any eye pain, swelling, redness, or any vision changes, including blurriness and sensitivity to light.
+- Eye Concerns: While receiving panitumumab, some patients may have irritation or damage to the cornea (clear part that covers the eyeball) or changes in their eyesight.
+Tell your healthcare team if you develop any eye pain, swelling, redness, or any vision changes, including blurriness and sensitivity to light.

 - Infusion-Related Side Effects: The infusion can cause a reaction that may lead to chills, fever, or difficulty breathing.
 Reactions are most common during the first week of therapy, including the evening after the infusion.
 Your care team will tell you what to do if this happens.

 - Lung Problems: Patients can develop inflammation or scarring of the lungs (called pneumonitis or fibrosis), or interstitial lung disease while taking this medication.
-Notify your healthcare provider right away if you develop any new or worsening symptoms, including shortness of breath, trouble breathing, cough, or fever.
+Tell your healthcare provider right away if you develop any new or worsening symptoms, including shortness of breath, trouble breathing, cough, or fever.

 - Electrolyte Abnormalities: This medication can affect the normal levels of electrolytes (potassium, magnesium, calcium, etc.) in your body.
 Your levels will be monitored using blood tests.
 If your levels become too low, your care team may prescribe specific electrolytes to be given by IV or taken by mouth.
 Do not take any supplements without first consulting with your care team.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for at least 2 months after completing treatment.
-Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should not breastfeed while receiving this medication and for 2 months after your last dose.
+For women, effective birth control is necessary during treatment and for at least 2 months after treatment, even if your menstrual cycle stops.
+For men, effective birth control is necessary during treatment.
+You should not breastfeed while receiving this medication and for at least 2 months after your last dose.